Backflow Preventers for Businesses in Connecticut & New Hampshire

 In most business settings, sprinkler systems are a fundamental firefighting tool.
-Sprinklers operate on water, which unfortunately can become contaminated.
+Sprinklers operate on water, which unfortunately can become contaminated as a result of a fire.
 To prevent toxic water from flowing backward and entering the municipal water supply, you may need to install a backflow preventer.

 Fire Protection Team is experienced with backflow prevention.
 Whether you need a system installed, inspected, tested, or repaired, we’re the right company for the job.
 We have 25 years of industry experience, so you know you can trust us to deliver the services you need.